pmitros/cpsd-lottery/docs/schools/morse.md

 ## General

 This interview was a little bit short and we had a poor phone connection; pardon the gaps.
+A bit was filled in with an email thread with a second parent.

 ### What do most parents say they like the most about your school?